 DUE TO COVID-19, OUR PROGRAM IS CURRENTLY SUSPENDED.

-IF POSSIBLE, WE HOPE TO RESTART IN 2021
+IF POSSIBLE, WE PLAN TO RESTART IN September, 2021

 We want you to come out and join the fun!
 Square Dancing is one of the best kept secrets.
 A new dancer recently remarked "I never knew square dancing could be so much fun!".
 It's for all ages, couples and singles.
 You don't need any dance experience at all, and you will be dancing very first evening you come out!